 Lou holds a Bachelor in Communication and Media, Prince 2 Certification and Certificate IV in Training and Assessment.

-On the performance front, as the youngest of four children, Amy has been entertaining since she could talk.
+As the youngest of four children, Amy has been entertaining since she could talk.
 She performed, directed and produced University of Queensland Law Revues as well as other stage productions, receiving the ‘best actor’ award in the Short and Sweet Festival 2019.
 Amy performed with international improvisers in the “Improvention” festival (Canberra) and the New Zealand Improv Festival (Wellington).
 Amy co-founded and performs each month with Lightbulb Improv.
 She co-produces the ‘Canberra Unscripted’ festival and performed in several shows (2017-2019), as well as performing and directing a show for the ‘Art Not Apart’ festival (2018-2019).
+She is a regular performer with Canberra Repertory Theatre.

 Amy has a Bachelor of Laws (honours) and a Bachelor of Arts (Communication and Language, Media Studies) from the University of Queensland.
 She also holds a Drama and Performance Licentiate Diploma (Teacher) from the Australian Music Examinations Board.